bcgsc/mavis/docs/source/reference.rst

 :ref:`DGV (Database of Genomic Variants) <Macdonald-2014>` Annotations ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-File which contains regions corresponding to what is found in the database of genomic variants.
+The DGV annotations file contains regions corresponding to what is found in the database of genomic variants.
 This is used to annotate events that are found in healthy control samples and therefore may not be of interest if looking for somatic events.

 The above (downloads table) files were generated from from `DGV <http://dgv.tcag.ca/dgv/app/download>`_ and reformatted to have 4 columns after download.
-We used awk to convert the file like so
+We used awk to convert the raw file

 .. code-block:: bash

-    awk '{print $2"\t"$3"\t"$4"\t"$1} GRCh37_hg19_variants_2016-05-15.txt > GRCh37_hg19_variants_2016-05-15.input.txt
+    awk '{print $2"\t"$3"\t"$4"\t"$1} GRCh37_hg19_variants_2016-05-15.txt > dgv_hg19_variants.tab

 Note in hg19 the column is called "name" and in hg38 the column is called "variantaccession".
 An example is shown below